The Perfect 3 Day Taipei Itinerary

 Many of these valuables ended up in Taipei's museum due to the goods being evacuated during the Chinese Civil War.
 The vast amount of artifacts and artworks housed here makes it one of the most significant Chinese art collections globally.

-During your visit, you'll also find tech exhibits, and the museum now uses technology to help preserve the ancient artifacts.
+During your visit, you'll also find tech exhibits, and the museum now uses technology to help preserve ancient artifacts.

-Places to stay close to the National Palace Museum
+🏨 Accommodations nearby the National Palace Museum

 National Revolutionary Martyrs' Shrine

 This imposing and colorful building was initially built to honor Kuomintang soldiers who died in the Chinese Civil War, but it is now a monument to all those that died fighting for China.
-The architecture is Chinese influenced, and there are some small exhibits inside to view.
+The architecture is Chinese-influenced, and there are some small exhibits inside to view.

 The Grand Hotel

-The Grand Hotel Taipei is a majestic 14 story palace-style hotel.
+The Grand Hotel Taipei is a majestic 14-story palace-style hotel.
 This luxury hotel has a stunning interior and exterior and is highly worth visiting to appreciate the design alone.
 If you have the budget, it's a fantastic place to stay while in Taipei.
 Even if you don't stay here, be sure to stop by for a meal.

 The Grand Hotel has three restaurants and a cafe.
 The Garden Cafe offers beautiful views of the hotel gardens, and you can enjoy desserts, coffee, and afternoon tea here.
 The afternoon tea is highly recommended and comes with sandwiches, scones, a selection of cakes, and fresh fruit.